milo2012/nmap2nessus/README.md

 - Nessus report has been saved to: report.csv
 ```
+#If you have started a Nessus job but the scripts accidentally gets terminated, you can connect back to the Nessus server by specifying the Scan_ID using the -n parameter
 sudo python nmap2ness.py -u root -p 1234 -n 224
 ```
 - Logging into Nessus